princeton-vl/RAFT-Stereo/README.md

 ## **(New 03/17/23)**: Robust Vision Challenge 2022

-iRaftStereo_RVC achieved 2nd on the [stereo leaderboard](http://www.robustvision.net/leaderboard.php) at the Robust Vision Challenge at ECCV 2022.
+iRaftStereo_RVC ranked 2nd on the [stereo leaderboard](http://www.robustvision.net/leaderboard.php) at the Robust Vision Challenge at ECCV 2022.

 To use the model, download + unzip [models.zip](https://www.dropbox.com/s/ftveifyqcomiwaq/models.zip) and run
 ```